Cancer Screening Overview (PDQ®)–Patient Version

 - Expert opinions

-- New ways to screen for cancer are being studied in clinical trials.
+- Screening tests for cancer are being studied in clinical trials.

 Results from research studies help doctors decide when a screening test works well enough to be used as a standard test.